abhik07-git/SMACrossoverStrategy/README.md

 # Moving Average Crossover Strategy

 This project simulates a basic trading strategy using simple moving averages and real stock market data.
-It was built in Python using `yfinance`, `pandas`, and `matplotlib`, and generates buy/sell signals based on the crossover between short-term and long-term SMAs.
+It was built in Python using `yfinance`, `pandas`, `matplotlib`, and `datetime`.
+The program creates buy/sell signals based on the crossover between short-term and long-term SMAs.

 # Why I Built This

 As someone planning to study finance and interested in data science, I wanted to explore how technical indicators could be applied using Python.
 I completed this before starting at UMD to strengthen my skills in working with real data and to understand the fundamentals of building and testing trading logic.
-This also aligns with my broader interest in data-driven finance and quantitative research.
+This also aligns with my broader interest in data-driven finance research.

 # What It Does